 A few weeks back the Tuesday’s with Dorie group made Croissants by Esther McManus.
 I ended up with the worst croissants.
 With renewed inspiration I attempted baking them again over spring break and the results this time …were great!
-My family and friends were impressed :) I have to admit I had the advantage of reading several blogs from the group for tips and tricks to make these babies work.
-Plus I may have watched the video about 20 times before starting on this adventure – something I did not do earlier.
+My family and friends were impressed I have to admit I had the advantage of reading several blogs from the group for tips and tricks to make these babies work.
+Plus I must have watched the video about 20 times before starting on this adventure – something I did not do earlier.

-So, what I did different –
+So, here’s what I did different –

 1. This time around I used all the milk and a couple of tablespoons more to get the dough to the right consistency.
 It turned out perfect.
 Felt right and soft – not hard.
 After chilling in the refrigerator with the beaten butter, rolling was easy.

 2. After each fold I let the dough rest in the refrigerator for about 3 hours before continuing with the next fold.

 3. After the last folding and resting.
 I was easily able to cut and shape them into pretty crescent shaped rolls.
 It was midnight when I was done with the rolling and egg wash so I let them sit on the counter overnight.I was in the kitchen around 8 am and they had grown into these huge crescents almost three times the size as the recipe says.
 I egg washed them a second time and put them in the oven.
 15 minutes of baking and an hour of resting and cooling time later we tasted the best croissants ever.
 Flaky.
 Pillowy .
 Yum.

 This took me 2 full days to complete.
 So, as much as I would love to make them again, I’m not sure when I would.
 I have half the dough in the freezer.
 They will make some delicious pain au chocolat!